dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/annotations/prompts/chapter.md

 # Prompt Item

-### What is Prompt Item
+### What is a Prompt Item

 Prompt item allows working with Dataloop's [RLHF studio](https://docs.dataloop.ai/docs/rlhf?highlight=RLHF).
 It allows to edit and rate annotations, follow a conversation and choose between responses.

 ### SDK usage

-`dtlpy` SDK includes a class to connect between Dataloop platform and VLMs and LLMs.
-This class allows an easy way to create / edit / and annotate Prompt items.
+The `dtlpy` SDK includes a class that connects the Dataloop platform with Vision Language Models (VLMs) and Large Language Models (LLMs).
+This class provides an easy way to create, edit, and annotate Prompt items.

 ## Creating a Prompt by uploading a json file